dictyBase/dicty-frontpage/docs/editor/folder-structure.md

   2. `BoldMark` - the React component that handles rendering (needs to be placed into `renderMark` for use in the editor)
   3. `BoldButton` - the React component that displays a button and uses a click handler to connect to the editor (used in our toolbar)
 - any variations of a specific plugin will be placed into nested folders (i.e. for categorized video upload, `plugins/video/youtube.js plugins/video/vimeo.js`)

+_/editor/schema_ - contains any [schema](https://docs.slatejs.org/guides/schemas) used for the editor

 _/editor/toolbar_ - everything related to the toolbar